uebliche/HUB/README.md

 ## Configuration Overview

-All options live inside `plugins/hub/config.yml` and are automatically written back with helpful defaults.
+All options live inside `plugins/hub/config.yml` (Velocity) and are automatically written back with helpful defaults.

 - `debug`: Controls whether debug output is active and which permission is required to toggle it in game.
 - `messages` & `system-messages`: Global MiniMessage templates used when a lobby does not override them.
-- `base-hub-command`, `aliases`, `hide-hub-command-on-lobby`: Configure the names under which the command is registered and optionally hide the base command when the player is already on a matching server.
+- `base-hub-command`, `aliases`, `hide-hub-command-on-lobby`: Configure command names and optionally hide the base command when the player is already on a matching server.
 - `auto-select`: Enables automatic routing on join and/or after a kick.
+- `lobby-groups`: Named lists of lobbies you can reference from `parent-groups` to build hierarchical fallbacks.
-- `lobbies`: Describes every lobby type with a name, regex filter, permission, priority, command exposure, optional message overrides, and a best-effort `autojoin` flag (currently only exposed as a placeholder toggle).
+- `lobbies`: Describes every lobby type with name, regex filter, permission, priority, command exposure, optional message overrides, and best-effort `autojoin` flag.
 - `placeholder`: Enables or disables groups of placeholders.
-Each entry exposes the `key` that is injected into MiniMessage and an example value.
+Each entry exposes the `key` injected into MiniMessage and an example value.
-- `finder`: Tunes the ping cache. `refresh-interval-in-ticks` defines how often every matching server is pinged, while `start-duration` and `max-duration` are used as ping timeouts.
+- `finder`: Tunes the ping cache. `refresh-interval-in-ticks` defines how often every matching server is pinged, while `start-duration` and `max-duration` are ping timeouts.
-- `update-checker`: Enables the Modrinth update task. `notification` is used both as the permission checked before showing the message and as the MiniMessage string that is sent when an update is available. `check-interval-in-min` defines the polling cadence.
-The `notification-message` field is currently not used by the code.
+- `update-checker`: Enables the Modrinth update task. `notification` is used both as the permission and MiniMessage string when an update is available. `check-interval-in-min` defines the polling cadence.

 ### Example Configuration